gc-victor/reactive-component/README.md

 Computed properties are a powerful feature that enables you to create derived state values that automatically update based on changes to their dependencies.
 This reactive computation system provides several key benefits:

+**Note:** Calling `this.compute()` more than once with the same property name will log a warning in the console, as it indicates a potential logic error.

 1. Automatic Dependency Tracking
    - The system intelligently tracks dependencies between state values
    - Only recomputes when dependent values change